samhains/samhains.github.io/blog/_posts/studio/2018-01-30-identity-theft-disappearing-internet.md

 The system surveils the user as they engage with the space.

 The user is asked to participate in a series of 'Are you a human?' tests like those seen as security checks in modern web browsers.
-These tests are more about having an individual participate in training an 'AI system' than testing if the user is a human.
-I would like to play with this idea - the machine testing us, questioning us - only to exploit our naivety.
+These tests will be more invasive and comprehensive than usual asking for vocal feedback and facial expressions.
+I hope this process encourages the user to reflect on the ways in which we have normalized these frequent 'humanity tests' that computers give us.
+In the wild, these tests are more about having an individual participate in training an 'AI system' than testing if the user is a human.
+I hope to play with this idea - 'the machine' has already began testing us, questioning us - how else is it exploiting our naivety?

 ![](http://cdn.access-ai.com/wp-content/uploads/2017/03/1417716998-google-says-rip-captcha-sort-of-610x500.jpg)